angst7/stm32-breakout-mk2/readme.md

 **STM32-breakout**
 ========
-Breakout and development board for the STM32F405
+ARMKit2 Breakout and development board for the STM32F405

+This design replaces the stm32-breakout design.